lozlette/city-spot/README.md

 ## Project Brief

-The breif was to build a MERN stack application in a group.
-The app was also required to have automated tests for at least one RESTful resource on the back-end.
+The brief was to build a MERN stack application in a group where it was also a requirement to have automated tests for at least one RESTful resource on the back-end.

 ### Timeframe